 Caltrain seems poised to balance its budget this coming fiscal year due to a one-time state loan, but officials warned leaders that serious service cuts are still imminent without longer term funding.

-A recent board discussion builds on previous reports about how Caltrain could eventually cut all passenger service, or at minimum close more than one-third of stations and greatly reduce service, if it doesn’t close its projected $75 annual deficit expected to begin next July, the beginning of fiscal year 2028.
+A recent board discussion builds on previous reports about how Caltrain could eventually cut all passenger service, or at minimum close more than one-third of stations and greatly reduce service, if it doesn’t close its projected $75 million annual deficit expected to begin next July, the beginning of fiscal year 2028.

 Recommended for you